top of page

 “Only the phoenix rises and does not descend.
 And everything changes.
 And nothing is truly lost.”
 Neil Gaiman

-Trauma can be considered acute, chronic, complex and/or passed on generationally.
-Whether experienced as a one time event, repeated or complex trauma history; the hardest part of the recovery struggle is having to overcome the disorienting way trauma affects the individual.
-It is an assault on one's sense of self-efficacy narrowing their lens and limiting one's view of self and their role in their world.
+Trauma can be considered acute, chronic, complex and passed on generationally.
+Whether experienced as a one time event, repeated or a complex history; the hardest part of recovery is overcoming the disorienting way trauma affects the experience of the individual.
+It is an assault on one's sense of self-efficacy narrowing one's lens and limiting one's view of self and role in their world.
 It takes time to come to terms with what has happened and to figure out how to live with the outcomes...to create oneself a new reality.

 Will you permit me to join you as you discover internal resources and resilience you may have overlooked?